SamIsHuman/Easy-Weather/README.md

 # Quick Weather 🌤

 Ever need to know what the weather's going to be like?
-Quick Weather is a straightforward little app that lets you check the forecast for any city.
-No bells and whistles, just the weather you're looking for.
+Quick Weather is a straightforward little web app that lets you check the forecast for any city.

 ## What You Get

 You can see today's forecast, what tomorrow looks like, and a 3-day outlook.
-It's built with just HTML, CSS, and JavaScript—nothing fancy, no framework bloat.
-If you're into that dark mode life, we've got a toggle for that too.
+It's built with just HTML, CSS, and JavaScript

-The app pulls its data from [wttr.in](https://wttr.in), which is honestly pretty reliable for this sort of thing.
+The app pulls its data from [wttr.in](https://wttr.in), which is pretty reliable.

 ## How to Use It